ErnstBas/my_Site/README.md

 The purpose of this project is:
-- learing Django (probably a static site would be simpler :) )
+- learing Django (probably a static site would be easier :) )
 - setting up a simple portfolio site
 - add some basic blog functionality